Development Process FAQs

 Easement encroachment permits are requested whenever someone proposes to encroach into an easement with a structure, pool, etc. Easements commonly include, public utilities (i.e. telephone, sewer, water), irrigation, flood control, etc. For questions, contact the Public Works Department at (559) 621-8650.
 You can also visit the Public Works Right-of-Way Section website for the application.

-A CFO is permitted as a home occupation; therefore, a Zone Clearance is required for a Cottage Food Operation (CFO).
+Yes, a Zone Clearance is required for a Cottage Food Operation (CFO).
 The applicant is required to fill out the Home Occupation Zone Clearance form and bring a hard copy to the Development Services Division public counter (2600 Fresno Street, 3rd Floor).
 Once Development Services staff signs the ZC the applicant shall continue the process and obtain their Business Tax Certificate from the Business Tax Division on the 2nd Floor of City Hall.
 The CFO applicant shall provide the Fresno County Health Department with a copy of the approved Zone Clearance.